gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

             managed to expire.
     - [ ] Verify that closing the login modal without logging in shows an error related to syncing the cluster.
-  - Log in; wait 1 minute, click "Connect" next to a db in the cluster tab.
+  - Log in; wait for the cert to expire, click "Connect" next to a db in the cluster tab.
     - [ ] Verify that clicking "Connect" and then navigating to a different tab before the request completes doesn't show the login modal and instead immediately shows the error.
     - For this one, you might want to use a sever in our Cloud if the introduced latency is high enough.
 Perhaps enabling throttling in dev tools can help too.
+  - [ ] Log in; create two db connections, then remove access to one of the db servers for that user; wait for the cert to expire, click "Sync", verify that the db tab with no access shows an appropriate error and that the other db tab still handles old and new connections.
 - [ ] Verify that logs are collected for all processes (main, renderer, shared, tshd) under `~/Library/Application\ Support/Teleport\ Connect/logs`.